DigitecGalaxus/RoslynTester/README.md

+# Credits
+This is just a fork of an original project https://github.com/Vannevelj/RoslynTester ported to .net 6 for our company purposes.
+Feel free to use, share and improve in the same spirit as the original project.

 # RoslynTester

 A library that will help you unit test your Roslyn analyzers.
 This package contains the default test helpers provided with the Diagnostics + CodeFix solution template but updated for the latest version of Roslyn and with a few enhancements.